 Comet Theory Emerges After the 1871 Fires

-Shortly after the 1871 Great Fire, Minnesota Congressman, Ignatius Donnelly wrote a book called “Ragnarok” and suggested that the fires were started by Biela’s Comet.
+Shortly after the 1871 Great Fire, Minnesota Congressman, Ignatius Donnelly wrote a book called “Ragnarok”.
+The book suggested that the fires were started by Biela’s Comet.
 The comet was first discovered in 1821 and had a six-year orbit cycle with earth.
-Since it was not seen again it was proposed that it broke up on its approach toward earth in 1872, as it was never seen again.
-There is another theory that the near-simultaneous fires across the upper Midwest could have been an autumn meteor shower.
+Biela’s comet likely broke up on its approach toward earth in 1872, as it was never seen again.
+There is another theory that the near-simultaneous fires across the upper Midwest could have been the result of an autumn meteor shower.
 This theory persists to this day.